JohnPhelps1971/currency-edittext/README.md

 ```

 Original instructions:

 Add this in your app's build.gradle file:
 ```groovy
 dependencies {
   implementation 'com.github.joelarmah:currency-edittext:1.0.0'
 }
 ```

 Updated for Android Studio Ladybug:

 Perform a sync of this file, after adding the maven & jitpack.io detail shown above.
-The failure to resolve error should no longer be an issue.
+The failure to resolve error should no longer be an issue after the sync has been performed.

 ## Implementation